lbl-srg/obc/specification/source/cdl.rst

   annotation(__cdl(extensionBlock=true))

-as this allows translators to recognize them as extension blocks.
+This annotation allows translators to recognize them as extension blocks.
 Extension blocks are equivalent to the class ``block`` in Modelica.
+Thus, extension blocks can contain any declarations that are allowed in a Modelica ``block``.

+.. note:: The fact that any Modelica construct that is allow in a Modelica ``block``
-.. note:: Therefore, extension blocks can have any number of parameters, inputs and outputs,
+          implies that extension blocks can have any number of parameters, inputs and outputs, identical to composite blocks.
+However, it also allows extension blocks to be used to

-          identical to composite blocks.
-However, extension blocks can also be used to call code, for example in C or from a compiled library, they can be used to import a Functional Mockup Unit that may contain a process model or an FDD method, and they can implement other Modelica constructs such as state machines.
+          - call code, for example in C or from a compiled library,
+          - import a Functional Mockup Unit that may contain a process model or an FDD method,
+          - implement other Modelica constructs such as state machines.

           For example, the demand response client
           `Buildings.Controls.DemandResponse.Client <https://simulationresearch.lbl.gov/modelica/releases/v9.0.0/help/Buildings_Controls_DemandResponse.html#Buildings.Controls.DemandResponse.Client>`_
           would be an extension block if it were to contain the annotation ``__cdl(extensionBlock=true)``,